 We have worked diligently to manage our construction and development loan portfolio and have continued to be successful at reducing our overall exposure to construction and development loans.
 At December 31, 2011, the balance of our construction and development loan portfolio was \$57.3 million compared to \$79.5 million at June 30, 2011.
 At December 31, 2011 \$24.3 million or 42.4% of our construction and development loans required interest-only payments.
 Unfunded commitments at December 31, 2011 totaled \$2.0 million compared to \$4.8 million at June 30, 2011 and \$4.2 million at June 30, 2010.
-We have virtually ceased the origination of new speculative construction and development loan renewals and on a very limited basis to select borrowers with whom we have long-standing lending relationships.
+We have virtually ceased the origination of new speculative construction and development loans related to residential properties except for loan renewals and on a very limited basis to select borrowers with whom we have long-standing lending relationships.
 The majority of these loans were for the speculative construction of residential properties, improved lots or development of land into residential lots and were originated prior to June 30, 2008.
 Effective September 30, 2010, only the board of directors, Chief Executive Officer, President and Chief Operating Officer, and Chief Credit Officer are authorized to approve speculative one-to-four-family construction loans, or loans for the development of land into residential lots.

 Since fiscal 2009 we have not originated a significant amount of builder construction loans to fund the speculative construction of one- to four-family residential properties.
 These homes typically have an average price ranging from \$200,000 to \$500,000.
 Speculative construction loans are made to home builders and are termed "speculative" because the home builder does not have, at the time of loan origination, a signed contract with a home buyer who has a commitment for permanent financing with either us or another lender for the finished home.
 The home buyer may be identified either during or after the construction period, with the risk that the builder will have to fund the debt service on the speculative construction loan and finance real estate taxes and other carrying costs of the completed home for a significant period of time after the completion of construction, until a home buyer is identified.
 Loans to finance the construction of speculative single-family homes and subdivisions were generally offered to experienced builders in our primary market areas.
-All builders are qualified using the same standards as other commercial loan credits, requiring minimum debt service coverage ratios and established cash reserves to carry projects through construction of single family properties totaled \$9.2 million compared to \$12.2 million at June 30, 2011 and \$24.4 million at June 30, 2010.
+All builders are qualified using the same standards as other commercial loan credits, requiring minimum debt service coverage ratios and established cash reserves to carry projects through construction completion and sale of the project.
+These loans require payment of interest-only during the construction phase.
+At December 31, 2011, loans for the speculative construction of single family properties totaled \$9.2 million compared to \$12.2 million at June 30, 2011 and \$24.4 million at June 30, 2010.
 At December 31, 2011, we had two borrowers with aggregate outstanding loan balances of more than \$1.5 million, which totaled \$3.6 million (the largest of which was \$1.9 million) and were secured by properties located in our market areas.
 At December 31, 2011, fifteen speculative construction loans totaling \$5.0 million were on non-accrual status.